Kiranmulawad1/AI-Funding/readme.md

 - **Human-AI interaction** design for complex decision-making processes

 The project extends previous internship work by adding comprehensive document generation capabilities and advanced AI integration, representing a significant contribution to the field of AI-assisted business development tools.

----
-**⭐ If this project helps your research or business, please consider starring the repository!**